rootstrap/tech-guides/git/README.md

 ## After releasing to production **[Required]**

-Releases after production are the most important ones because they allow us to have an immutable capture of the code in production.
+Releases after production are the most important ones because they allow us to have an immutable image of the code in production.
 In this case, releases are always created from *master*.
 For example, after merging a hotfix or release branch into master.

 ### First release to production